dkessner/PCHA/_sources/doc/topics.md

 * 6.6 Series
     - learning targets:
+        - use summation notation to describe a sum
-        - summation notation
+        - calculate finite sums from summation notation
-        - finite sums arithmetic sequences
+        - calculate finite sums of arithmetic sequences
-        - finite sums geometric sequences
+        - calculate finite sums of geometric sequences
-        - infinite geometric series
+        - calculate sum of an infinite geometric series
     - reference:
         - OSP 11.4
         - DWFK 9.5